 - 1. Approving the conversion from defined benefit to defined contribution; - 2.
 Approving the conversion effective date ("CED"); - 3.
 Adopting a new defined contribution plan document, which specifies eligibility, annual allocations to accounts, vesting, distributions, ancillary benefits, and otherwise complies with Section 424A.016; - 4.
 Approving full (100%) vesting of all firefighters (actives and deferred) in their accrued benefit as of the CED, to the extent of the plan's assets (as required by federal law); - 5.
 If plan assets are likely to exceed benefit liabilities on the CED: - The board may approve an increase in the lump sum amount to reduce the surplus.
 The new lump sum amount cannot cause the funded status of the plan to fall below 100%, but can exceed the current statutory maximum.
 (Lump sum amount need not comply with the \$10,000 statutory cap.)
+The proposed legislation will state that the approval by the board of trustees of the relief association of an increase in the benefit level is conditional on there being sufficient assets to fund the increase.
+If, as of the date benefits are actually distributed to firefighters or, if elected, in direct rollovers, there are not sufficient assets to cover all benefit liabilities at the new higher benefit level, the benefit level will be decreased until assets equal liabilities.
+This new lower benefit level will be considered approved by the board of trustees without further action by the board.

 Proposed legislation would state that the maximum lump sum amount, in section 424A.02, subd.
 3, paragraph (d), does not apply to any increase in connection with a conversion where the relief association has a surplus over full funding.
 The board may apply the increase to only active firefighters or to actives and deferred, notwithstanding any requirement in the statutes or relief association bylaws that applies the lump sum amount in effect as of the date that the firefighter left active service.

 - The board must approve a procedure for allocating the "surplus" (options covered in slides 27-31). - 6.
 A new section is needed to address less than 100% funded status: If the plan does not have enough assets to cover all accrued benefits, the board must approve resolutions stating how the shortfall will be funded or must adopt resolutions that reduce the lump sum amount to a level at which plan assets are sufficient to cover the cost of all accrued benefits.
+The work group discussed how a shortfall might be funded and determined that the only way this could happen is if the municipality agrees to fund the shortfall by making a contribution.
+Accordingly, staff proposes that the proposed legislation will note that the benefit level will need to be reduced by resolution of the board of trustees as needed so that assets are sufficient to fund the shortfall.